American Family Field: Additions

 In 2009, American Family Field's outfield was replaced with "Lo-Mo" Kentucky bluegrass just like the infield was the prior year.
 The new turf, common in other ballparks around baseball, is denser and has a sand base, instead of the sand and clay mix under the original grass.
 The turf yields truer hops and fewer instances in which the baseball skips under an outfielder's glove than the previous turf.
-Also for the 2009 season, the Harley-Davidson Deck was opened on the field level of the stadium in left-center field.

-During the off-season between 2010 and 2011, the stadium's original centerfield scoreboard (a smaller videoboard atop a larger black and amber message display board) was replaced by a full-length and full color Daktronics 1080p HD display board which is the ninth-largest screen among current MLB stadiums, along with a public address/sound system upgrade.
+During the off-season between 2010 and 2011, the stadium's original centerfield scoreboard (a smaller videoboard atop a larger black and amber message display board) was replaced by a full-length and full color Daktronics 1080p HD display board which was the ninth-largest screen among MLB stadiums as of 2012, along with a public address/sound system upgrade.
+By 2023, the relative screen size had dropped to 20th among the 30 MLB teams.